braden337/deaths/README.md

 # Deaths

-tracking the deaths of some cool people
+Tracking the deaths of some cool people

 ## Development

-clone this repo then run
+Clone this repo then run

 ```sh
 pnpm install